Actioninsight/AutoNL/README.md

 ## Known Errors

 Open-Interpreter will sometimes prematurely stop the generation without completing a step's task.
-Watch for this.
+Re-run the process to try again.